SenseLogic/LINGUI/README.md

 ## Description

-Lingui converts human-readable translation scripts into optimized C#/D/Dart code which can be directly integrated into the localized application.
+Lingui converts human-readable translation scripts into optimized C#, D and Dart code which can be directly integrated into the localized application.

 Its minimalistic syntax allows translators to define both static and dynamic translations in a simple way.